Frequently Asked Questions

 What equipment do you provide?

 Apart from a power generating device, we provide all of the equipment required for our performance.
-This typically includes the band’s ‘backline’, as well as a full PA sound-reinforcement system.
-We also have our own personal sound engineer (is he the fifth Fish?) to ensure the band always sound their best.
+This includes the band's instruments and “backline”, as well as a full PA sound-reinforcement system.
+A dedicated sound engineer to operate the equipment attends all of our bookings to ensure that we provide a consistent and professional sound throughout our performance.

 Do you provide lighting?

-We’re planning speeches/a raffle/announcements.
+We're planning speeches/announcements.
 Can we use your sound system?

-Of course.
-Our sound system can be used under our supervision and our sound engineer will help you out should you need to use any of our equipment.
+Provided that the band has set up in advance, our sound system may be used under our supervision for spoken word.
+Our sound engineer will assist you should you need to use our equipment for this purpose.

 We aren’t booking a DJ.
 Can you play music over your sound equipment when you are not playing?

 Yes.
-We can arrange and be responsible for interval music of your choice to be played via our laptop system, which is connected directly to our sound equipment.
-Please arrange with us in advance if you choose not to have a DJ and would like us to cover this area.
+We can arrange and be responsible for additional music of your choice to be played via our laptop system, which is connected directly to our sound equipment.
+This service is included as standard with every booking and is free of charge before midnight.
 We encourage you to advise us of the content prior to the event so that we can produce a bespoke music selection for your occasion.
 If you have no suggestions, we have a large database of music from which we will generate a suitable playlist for you.

 Can you play dining music over your sound system for our meal?

-Can we plug our own laptop/mp3 player into your sound equipment to use?
+Can we plug our own music player into your sound equipment to use?

 Yes.
 As long as the device has a standard 3.5mm headphone or line out socket, we can connect it directly to our sound system.
 It is advisable that any appliance used in this way is run on mains power rather than by battery.